-- The total management fees should be allocated to the single performance obligation, that of managing the portfolio of investments on behalf of Clients.
-Due to the nature of the revenue earned (management fees and/or performance fees), no estimation is required for variable consideration when allocating the transaction price to the performance obligation. - The company recognises revenue only when it has satisfied the promised obligation of providing the asset management service and the obligation has been monetised.
+- Revenue earned from management fees is recognised over time based on the annual management fees percentage per contract with clients and on direct measurement of the value to the client of the services transferred i.e. output method.
+The Company has elected to apply the practical expedient and therefore it does not adjust the promised amount of consideration for the effect of significant financing components since the payment will be within one year. - > The mandate specifies the transaction price as the expected management fees and performance fee (if any) to be charged. - The total management fees should be allocated to the single performance obligation of managing the portfolio of investments on behalf of clients.
+Due to the nature of the revenue earned (management fees and /or performance fees), no estimation is required for variable consideration when allocating the transaction price to the performance obligation. - The Company recognises revenue only when it has satisfied the promised obligation of providing the asset management service and the obligation has been monetised.
 Revenue of management fees is recognised over time.

-The company revenue is measured based on the consideration received in the contract with the client, excluding Value Added Taxation (VAT).
+The Company's revenue is measured based on the consideration received in the contract with the client excluding value-added taxation(VAT).